Fxe/biosynth-framework/README.md

 None.
 Yet !

 ## Building from Source
-The Spring Framework uses a [Gradle][]-based build system.
+The Biosynth Framework uses a [Gradle][]-based build system.
 In the instructions below, [`./gradlew`][] is invoked from the root of the source tree and serves as a cross-platform, self-contained bootstrap mechanism for the build.